rackerlabs/technical-blog/_posts/2015-04-24-ansible-and-docker.markdown

     restart_policy: always
 ```

-Setting it to `on-failure` will allow the container to exit if it exits cleanly (with a 0 status).
+Setting it to `on-failure` will allow the container to exit if its process exits cleanly (with a 0 status).
 If you're concerned about flapping, the number of restarts before Docker will give up can also be controlled by setting `restart_policy_retry` to a nonzero count.

 ## Using Ansible to build Docker images

 Most of the time, Dockerfiles are perfectly reasonable for creating Docker container images.
 For me, most of the benefit of using Ansible is that you can create playbooks that are *idempotent* - when you re-run your playbook, only the tasks that actually require changes have any effect.
 However, when you're creating a Docker container image, each step is performed from a consistent starting state (in theory, at least!).
 Also, because the Ansible build is performed as a single "step", delegating image creation to Ansible prevents you from being able to use the build cache purposefully.
-Managing the build cache well is important because it allows you to keep your image build times quick.
+Managing the build cache well is important because it allows you to keep your image build times short when you're iterating rapidly.

 Still, there are several reasons why using an Ansible playbook can be beneficial: